-The Online Elementary STEM M.A.T program is not accepting applications for the 2023-2024 academic year.
+The Online Elementary STEM M.A.T program is not currently accepting applications.

 In the online Master of Arts in Teaching in Elementary STEM Education, you'll earn your graduate degree and initial Massachusetts teaching licensure for grades 1-6.
 The immersive program specifically focuses on how approaches to STEM instruction can be infused across the elementary curriculum.